 Although her work has an extraterrestrial component, Mulyani believes the geography of California is crucial to mankind’s future and will be constructing habitat prototypes in the Mojave Desert through 3D printing.
 “It is not enough to just travel to Mars and survive, now we must develop a way in which we can sustainably live and love on Mars,” she says.
 “It is essential that we call on a new generation of thinkers and innovators to make this a reality.”

-We asked Mulyani to share some of her favourite aspects of this planet—specifically in California—and she gladly obliged.
+We asked Mulyani to share some of her favorite aspects of this planet—specifically in California—and she gladly obliged.

 Where do you live?
 I live in Marina Del Rey, which is south of Santa Monica and Venice Beach.